Cross-Country Routes icon.

 How To Get There

-Though far from the subways and airports of metropolitan cities, two transportation options give cyclists and their bicycles access to the Saejae Bike Path:
+Though far from the metropolitan cities and their subways and airports, two transportation options offer cyclists convenient access to the Saejae Bike Path:

 Intercity Bus

 Intercity buses.
-The go-to transport for bikers and their bikes in Korea.
+The go-to transportation for bikers and their full-size bikes in Korea.

 A few terminals hang near the start and finish line of the Saejae Bike Path.
-Not riding the Cross-Country Route?
-These offer a quick point of entry and exit.
+If you’re not riding the Cross-Country Route, intercity buses provide a quick point of entry and exit.

 Trains

 None of the bus timetables fit your schedule?
 Try a train.
-The Gyeongbuk Line (경북선) offers another way to get you and your wheels to and from the Saejae Bike Path.
+The Gyeongbuk Line (경북선; map) passes near the Saejae Bike Path.
+While service for riders with large bikes is limited, you might find a train with designated bicycle seats.